Tony Campolo: Views on religion and politics

 Although Campolo associated himself with the Democratic Party and several other modern liberal groups and causes, he publicly stated his opposition to abortion.
 Campolo held a consistent life ethic stance in opposition to any human situation that leads to the termination of life including warfare, poverty/starvation (as caused by extreme wealth inequalities), capital punishment, and euthanasia.

 Starting in the late 1980s, Campolo's left-leaning political beliefs began to put leaders of the Christian right, such as Gary Bauer and Jerry Falwell, at odds with him.
 Despite his criticisms of political conservatives in the evangelical community, Campolo also criticized the more liberal mainline Christian denominations.

 Along with his wife, Peggy Campolo, he participated in very public debates and discussions about the place of lesbians and gays within church and society.
 Campolo formerly contended that homosexuality was a sin in practice, although not in orientation, while his wife disagreed, holding that committed, monogamous homosexual practice was not a sin; she supports full equality for LGBT people.
 Regarding marriage, he stated that all couples should have the right to a civil union with all the legal rights that are associated with such a contract.

-On June 8, 2015, Campolo released a statement changing his position on the issue of gay relationships, and stating that he now supported full acceptance of Christian gay couples into the Church.
-He cited several reasons including the institution of marriage primarily being about spiritual growth instead of procreation, what he had learned through his friendships with gay Christian couples, and past examples of exclusionary church traditions practiced "by sincere believers, but most of us now agree that they were wrong."
+On June 8, 2015, Campolo released a statement changing his position on the issue of gay relationships, and stating that he now supports blessings of same-sex marriage.
+He cited several reasons including the institution of marriage primarily being about spiritual growth instead of procreation, what he had learned through his friendships with gay Christian couples, studies of the Bible and past examples of exclusionary church traditions, like slavery, practiced "by sincere believers, but most of us now agree that they were wrong."